 Background pattern

-About the medication
+About the medicine

 Introduction

-Label: information for the user
+Leaflet: Information for the user

 Gine-Canestén 100 mg/g vaginal cream

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read the entire leaflet carefully before starting to use this medicine, as it contains important information for you.

-• Keep this label, as you may need to refer to it again.
+• Keep this leaflet, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this label.
+• If you experience side effects, consult your doctor, pharmacist, or nurse, even if they are side effects not listed in this leaflet.
 See section 4.

-6. Contents of the package and additional information
+Contents of the leaflet:

-1. What is Gine-Canestén and what is it used for
+1. What Gine-Canestén is and what it is used for

 2. What you need to know before starting to use Gine-Canestén

-No use Gine-Canestén
+Do not use Gine-Canestén

 Warnings and precautions

-Consult your doctor, pharmacist or nurse before starting to use Gine-Canestén.
+Consult your doctor, pharmacist, or nurse before starting to use Gine-Canestén.

 Do not ingest.

-In case of an allergic reaction during its use, treatment should be suspended and you should immediately consult your doctor.
-Signs of a severe allergic reaction include swollen and itchy rash, swelling, sometimes on the face or in the mouth that causes difficulty breathing.
+In case of an allergic reaction during use, treatment should be discontinued, and you should immediately consult your doctor.
+Signs of a severe allergic reaction include swollen and itchy rash, swelling, sometimes on the face or mouth, causing difficulty breathing.

 Use in children

-Use of Gine-Canestén with other medications
+Use of Gine-Canestén with other medicines

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Pregnancy

-Clotrimazol can be used during pregnancy, but only under the supervision of a healthcare professional.
+Clotrimazole may be used during pregnancy, but only under the supervision of a healthcare professional.

 Breastfeeding

-Clotrimazol can be used during breastfeeding.
+Clotrimazole may be used during breastfeeding.

-Driving and operating machinery
+Driving and using machines

-Gine-Canestén contains alcohol cetoestearílico and alcohol bencílico
+Gine-Canestén contains cetyl stearyl alcohol and benzyl alcohol

-Alcohol bencílico may cause allergic reactions.
+Benzyl alcohol may cause allergic reactions.

-Alcohol bencílico may cause moderate local irritation.
+Benzyl alcohol may cause moderate local irritation.

 3. How to use Gine-Canestén